Polar Lattices for Lossy Compression: Polar Lattices for Quantization

+\begin{rem} Compared with a related work \cite{PolarCodesGaussianLossy}, where two approaches were proposed to form the reconstruction distribution of the Gaussian source.
+The first one was based on non-uniform scalar quantization and the second was based on the Central Limit Theorem.
+We note that the rates of convergence for the two approaches are $O\left(\frac{\log N}{N}\right)$ and $O\left(\frac{1}{\log N}\right)$, respectively. \end{rem}

-Note that when the test channel is chosen to be an AWGN channel with noise variance $\Delta$ and the reconstruction alphabet is discrete Gaussian distributed, the source distribution is not exactly a continuous Gaussian distribution.
-In fact, it is a distribution obtained by adding a continuous Gaussian of variance $\Delta$ to a discrete Gaussian $D_{\Lambda-\mathrm{c}, \sigma_r}$, which is expressed as the following convolution
+Note that when the test channel is chosen to be an AWGN channel with noise variance $\Delta$ and the reconstruction alphabet is discrete Gaussian distributed, the distribution of $Y'$ is not exactly a continuous Gaussian distribution.
+In fact, it is a distribution obtained by adding a continuous Gaussian of variance $\Delta$ to a discrete Gaussian $D_{\Lambda-\mathrm{c},\sigma_{r}}$, which is expressed as the following convolution

-where $\sigma=\sqrt{\Delta}$ and $Y'$ denotes the new source.
-For simplicity, in this work we only consider one dimensional binary partition chain ($n=1$) and $Y'$ is also a one dimensional source.
+where $\sigma=\sqrt{\Delta}$.
+For simplicity, we only consider one-dimensional binary partition chain ($n=1$) in this work and hence $Y'$ is also a one-dimensional source.
+We note that one may follow the same lines and generalize our scheme to multi-dimensional partitions with $n\geq 2$.
+A design example of $n=2$ can be found in \cite{MultiCmpdAntonio}.

-Therefore, we are actually quantizing source $Y'$ instead of $Y$ using the discrete Gaussian distribution.
+Therefore, we are actually quantizing source $Y'$ instead of $Y$ using the discrete-Gaussian distributed variable $X$.
 However, when the flatness factor $\epsilon_{\Lambda}(\tilde{\sigma}_{\Delta})$ is small, a good quantizer constructed from polar lattices for the source $Y'$ is also good for source $Y$ because of the following lemma.
-The relationship between the quantization of source $Y'$ and $Y$ is shown in Fig. 1.
+The relationship between the quantization of source $Y'$ and $Y$ is shown in Fig. \ref{fig:testchannel}.

-\begin{lem}[\cite{LingBel13}] If $\epsilon=\epsilon_{\Lambda}(\tilde{\sigma}_\Delta)<\frac{1}{2}$, the variational distance between the density $f_{Y'}$ of source $Y'$ defined in \eqref{eqn:Y'densi} and the Gaussian density $f_{Y}$ satisfies $\mathbb{V}(f_{Y'},f_{Y}) \leq 4\epsilon$. \end{lem}
+\begin{lem}[{\cite[Corollary 1]{LingBel13}}] If $\epsilon=\epsilon_{\Lambda}(\tilde{\sigma}_{\Delta})<\frac{1}{2}$, the variational distance between the density $f_{Y'}$ of source $Y'$ defined in \eqref{eqn:Y'densi} and the Gaussian density $f_{Y}$ satisfies $\mathbb{V}(f_{Y'},f_{Y})\leq2\epsilon$. \end{lem}